CDCgov/tostadas/docs/user-guide/quick-start.md

 `--annotation false`: Disable annotation

+❗ Note: this also submits to BioSample, by default.

 ## Troubleshooting

 If you encounter issues while using the TOSTADAS pipeline, refer to the following troubleshooting steps to resolve common problems: